RicqCodes/fuse-wallet/README.md

 ## Acknowledgments

-- The Fuse Wallet MVP is based on the requirements provided by Fuse Wallet.
 - The project utilizes the Fuse Explorer API for retrieving token data and Coingecko API for retreiving prices.

 Feel free to explore the source code in the repository for detailed implementation and code examples.